---

-Running dual (or hybrid) queries
+title: Running dual execution (or hybrid) queries

 MotherDuck can use local data and remote data in the same query.